atreyasha/sentiment-argument-mining/docs/shankar_todos.md

 1. Training pipeline

+    1.  **TODO** fix messiness of code and make things logical, redo ssh connection

-    1.  **TODO** cuda comptability pipeline, contact maintainer and/or find workaround
+    2.  **TODO** cuda comptability pipeline, contact maintainer and/or find workaround

-    2.  **TODO** add maximum sequence option and data stats printing before pushing on with training

-    3.  **TODO** add grid-search to workflow and add logging to csvs/folders with saved models
+    3.  **TODO** add grid-search json to help with choices defined on disk

     4.  **TODO** add appropriate citations for code, review to make sure this is done correctly

-    5.  **TODO** add grid-search json to help with choices defined on disk

-    6.  possible script for continue training if patience not triggered
+    5.  possible script for continue training if patience not triggered

-    7.  when converting to graph, mask out N to zero in adjacency matrix
+    6.  when converting to graph, mask out N to zero in adjacency matrix

-    8.  look into argument structure and ensure all arguments are present in same paragraph
+    7.  look into argument structure and ensure all arguments are present in same paragraph

 2. Sequence encoding